 Transferring Authority Across Pages

 Internal links pass authority (or PageRank) from one page to another, helping to boost the visibility of other pages on your site.
-Pages that have more external backlinks, indicating higher authority, can share some of that authority with linked pages, improving their chances of ranking higher.
-This flow of authority through internal links helps your entire website perform better in search rankings.
+Pages with more external backlinks, which indicate higher authority, can share some of that authority with linked pages.
+This flow of authority helps your entire website perform better in search rankings.

 Improving User Navigation on Your Site